Public health notice: Outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products

 - Quebec

-Dubai brand pistachio & knafeh milk chocolate bars were also available to purchase online.
+Dubai brand pistachio & knafeh milk chocolate bars and Andalos brand pastry products were also available to purchase online.

-The recalled pistachios may have been used and sold in baked goods.

-For more information on the recalled products, including all product names, descriptions and lot codes, please consult the CFIA's notices on the Recalls and Safety Alerts website.
+For more information on the recalled products, including all product names, descriptions, lot codes and specific distribution please consult the CFIA's notices on the Recalls and Safety Alerts website.

 Habibi brand Pistachio Kernel recalled due to Salmonella